 Once I read that tutorial, I started playing around more with the blend tool on different kinds of shapes.
 The first few examples will be using the Specified Steps mode of the blend tool.
 To set the mode, go to Object > Blend > Blend Options, and in the drop down menu select “Specified Steps.”
 Set a number of steps to be used, and click OK.
 (I will be using 15 steps for all of the examples shown here, including the abstract lines above.)

-Now that you have your Blend options set to Specified Steps, (Note: You can also set the Blend Options by double clicking on the Blend Tool in the Tool Palette) make 2 simple shapes on your artboard.
+Now that you have your Blend options set to Specified Steps, (Note: You can also set the Blend Options by double-clicking on the Blend Tool in the Tool Palette) make 2 simple shapes on your artboard.
 I used a Circle and a Star.

 Now you can blend it 2 ways: Go to Object > Blend > Make, or key Command+Option+B (Mac) or Control+Alt+B (PC).
 You can also use the actual tool from the palette, but I like just selecting BOTH shapes and hitting the keyboard shortcut.
-Make sure you have the shape you want on top On Top. (this will effect your blend more noticeably when using fills instead of strokes) Here is the result, 15 Steps, 1pt stroke on both shapes:
+Make sure you have the shape you want on top On Top. (this will affect your blend more noticeably when using fills instead of strokes) Here is the result, 15 Steps, 1pt stroke on both shapes:

 You might notice that even after the Blend, you still only have 2 paths.
 In order to get paths for all of the steps in between, go to Object > Expand.